 It is essentially a matter of professional, and even personal, ethics and morals and is achieved through the observance and application of a universally shared and agreed-upon set of best practice standards and principles (or values, to emphasize the ethical connotation) that guide all scholarly practices and help sustain trust in their output, which is knowledge production.
 The principles apply to all members of the academic community, or academia, without distinction, including students as scholars-in-training.

 A lack of academic integrity is sometimes confused with plagiarism, which is, however, a very reductionist view, as plagiarism is but one manifestation of this much more complex issue.
 In fact, academic integrity is a multifaceted concept that cover a wide suite of academic practices and as such can be difficult to peg down in any unambiguous terms.
-Indeed no final and authoritative definition has so far materialized.
+Indeed, no absolutely final definition has so far materialized.

 Instead, academic integrity is often understood and discussed in the negative by pointing to concrete instances or examples of no or inadequate academic integrity.
 Such instances are also known as academic misconduct or malpractice and include, but are not limited to, cases of plagiarism and self-plagiarism, falsification and fabrication of data, as well as copyright and data protection violations.